 Make Sure Your Sales Keywords Impress Recruiters and Hiring Managers

 If you simply stuffed sales keywords onto your resume to raise your match score it will read like a jumbled mess.
 Recruiters and every sales manager we’ve ever worked with will reject you.
-In the video on this blog Charity shows you how to insert keywords into your way in a way that will help you stand out with hiring managers.
+In the video on this blog, Charity shows you how to insert keywords in a way that will help you stand out with hiring managers by emphasizing relationship building skills.

 To gain even more tips we’ve learned directly from sales managers, read our blog Top 10 Sales Resume Mistakes that can cost you an interview.
 Then download our free 5 Insider Sales Resume Tips Guide to finish building the ultimate resume for your career search.